 - Teaching Assistant

-- Teacher Resume Examples: Teacher and other education-related resume examples including early childhood education, teaching abroad, and related positions such as youth worker and recreation coordinator.
+Your cover letter is just your introduction, and you’ll also need to include your resume.
+While a standard resume will work fine, you can review these teacher resume examples, including early childhood education, teaching abroad, and related positions such as youth worker and recreation coordinator.

 In order to land your teaching job, you’ll need to sit through an interview, so review these teacher interview questions and answers.
 Take some time to practice answering the questions out loud, or better yet, find a friend or family member to pose as an interviewer.
 Practicing ahead of time will help you feel more comfortable during your actual interview.

 MAKE A GREAT IMPRESSION: Describe your teaching or in-service experience, your mission as a teacher, and your teaching credentials and certifications.